SignalK/signalk.github.io/installation.md

 <figcaption>Basic Starter Pack</figcaption>
 </figure>

-The most popular "smart gateway" is Digital Yacht's <a class="hyper" href="http://ikommunicate.com" target="_blank">ikommunicate gateway</a> which has three NMEA0183 and one NMEA2000 interfaces.
+The most popular "smart gateway" is Digital Yacht's <a class="hyper" href="http://ikommunicate.com" target="_blank">iKommunicate Gateway</a> which has three NMEA0183 and one NMEA2000 interfaces.
 It comes with some built-in Signal K web apps to get you started or you can copy other apps on to its 8GB SD card.

 As your experience and confidence in Signal K grows, you can simply add a Signal K server to iKommunicate to make one of the advanced or expert packs (see below).